Oven Baked Kababs

 A healthier option of spicy kababs that taste super fantastic and are quick and easy to prepare!
 These baked kababs taste like seekh kababs because of the few ingredients that go into the mixture.

-Blend the onions with the ginger/garlic paste, coriander and green chilies.
+Blend the onions with the ginger/garlic paste, coriander and green chillies.
 Try to use the minimum or no water for this.
 Use the lemon juice instead of adding regular water if possible.
 Too much liquid will spoil the kababs and they will fall apart when baking.

 Add this paste into the mince and mix thoroughly.

 Add the pepper, masalas, turmeric, salt and continue mixing very thoroughly.
+Refrigerate the mixture for about an hour to firm it up a bit so the kababs are easier to shape.

 Shape the kababs (you can oil your hands a bit during this process if the kababs are sticky) and place on an oiled tray.